MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 Key success factors to managing the SharePoint Success Site:

-- Celebrate the launch of your SharePoint Success Site
+- Celebrate the launch of your SharePoint Success Site.
-- Create and post news announcing the new resource
+- Create and post news announcing the new resource.
-- Ensure users have an outlet for questions and feedback
+- Ensure users have an outlet for questions and feedback.
-- Plan to review the SharePoint Success site as needed to ensure content and site usage policies are still relevant
+- Plan to review the SharePoint Success site as needed to ensure content and site usage policies are still relevant .
 - Build culture and community by integrating a [Yammer web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da#conversations).
-- Integrate and customize your organization’s high-value training content
+- Integrate and customize your organization’s high-value training content.

 #### Adoption and awareness strategy

 To help build, grow, and sustain your SharePoint adoption efforts, its recommended to [create a SharePoint user group community in Yammer](https://support.microsoft.com/office/create-a-group-in-yammer-b407af4f-9a58-4b12-b43e-afbb1b07c889).
 Your SharePoint champions and power users can answer SharePoint related questions posted in the Yammer group and encourage site owners to share their successes and best practices.
 See the [champions guidance](https://docs.microsoft.com/office365/customlearning/champ_findthem) for more information on how to identify and build a successful champions program.

 To increase visibility and engagement within your portal champions community, integrate the Yammer group hosting your community into the SharePoint Success Site using the [Yammer conversations web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da).